khronion/oracle2/README.md

 *Python-based update tracker for NationStates*

 ##Overview
-*Oracle2* uses daily dump data supplied by NationStates to track the progress of the game's twice-daily regional update in order to make accurate predictions of a region's true update.
+*Oracle2* is a cross-platform NationStates update tracker written in Python.
+It uses daily dump data supplied by NationStates to track the progress of the game's twice-daily regional update in order to make accurate predictions of a region's true update.
 It does so through a combination of linear regression combined with a correction value based off of observed error between its predictions and true observed times, which can be specified manually or be automatically scraped via API.
+The program can also be used to quickly generate spreadsheets to aid manual triggering.

 It consists of two Python classes:

 * `oracle.py` -- Parses daily dump data to predict regional update times and calculates error offsets based on supplied true time data.
 * `delphi.py` -- Provides a front-end to Oracle allowing interactive terminal use and automatic API scraping for true update times.

+The program is somewhat similar to [ADR-20XX](https://github.com/doomjaw/ADR-20XX/), which uses a slightly more sophisticated tracking algorithim implemented in .NET.

 ##Getting Started
 Download a copy of the latest regions.xml.gz to the same directory as the Oracle2 installation, and run Oracle2 by typing